IBM/aspera-cli/README.md

 $ ascli server --ssh-options=@ruby:'{use_agent: false}' ...
 ```

-This can also be set as default using a preset
+This can also be set as default using a preset.

 ## Example